 Help Me Spread the Word

 Thanks to mom, cooking has become my true passion.
-I’m excited that I get to share my passion with you through this blog.
+I’m excited that I get to share my passion for cooking with you through this blog.

-I love hearing from my readers.
+By the way, I love hearing from my readers.
 Leaving comments and asking questions is strongly encouraged!
-If I don’t know the answer, I will do the research and get back to you!

-Please help me spread the word by sharing the recipes via the various social media links.
+Please help me spread the word about this recipe by sharing the recipes via the various social media links.
 There’s no point in writing posts if no one sees them, am I right?
-The best way to spread the word is through social media.

 Finally, consider subscribing to my blog.
 Subscribers are the first to be notified when a new recipe is posted.
-I’m looking forward to hearing from YOU soon!
+I’m looking forward to hearing from YOU!